2012 Angolan general election: Campaign

-A total of nine parties and coalitions contested the elections, four of which are parties (the MPLA, UNITA, the National Liberation Front of Angola (FNLA) and the Social Renewal Party); and five of which are coalitions (the United Front for Change of Angola (FUMA), the New Democracy Electoral Union, the People's Party for Development (PAPOD), CASA–CE and the Political Opposition Council (CPO)).
+A total of nine parties and coalitions contested the elections, four of which were parties (the MPLA, UNITA, the National Liberation Front of Angola (FNLA) and the Social Renewal Party); and five of which were coalitions (the United Front for Change of Angola (FUMA), the New Democracy Electoral Union, the People's Party for Development (PAPOD), CASA–CE and the Political Opposition Council (CPO)).
 CASA-CE is a breakaway from UNITA that was formed after its leader Abel Chivukuvuku lost the UNITA leadership election to Samakuva, and it sought to mobilise voters from inside and outside UNITA against the MPLA.

 On 13 June 2012, the MPLA Central Committee designated incumbent President José Eduardo dos Santos as head of the MPLA party list and Manuel Vicente, the Minister of State for Economic Coordination, as the second candidate on the list.
-Under the constitution, this would result in dos Santos receiving another term as president, with Vicente becoming vice-president.
+Under the Angolan constitution, this resulted in dos Santos receiving another term as president, with Vicente becoming vice-president.

-UNITA criticised the government for corruption and, amongst other reasons, giving the contract to run the election to the Spanish company Indra-Sistemas SA, which also ran the 2008 election and was accused of helping the MPLA win that election.
-The media were also reported to have been biased in their coverage in favour of the incumbent MPLA.
+UNITA criticised the government for corruption in Angola and, amongst other reasons, giving the contract to run the election to the Spanish company Indra Sistemas, which also ran the 2008 election and was accused of helping the MPLA win that election.
+The media were reported to have been biased in their coverage in favour of the incumbent MPLA.
 However, UNITA was also expected to gain a larger share of the vote and cut the MPLA's popular vote from the previous election.
 Other issues centred on greater transparency and a more democratic government.